 Excel Academy is proving that the opportunity gap can be closed.
-Our educational and cultural program provides new options for students and families.
 We present our students with educational experiences that allow them to grow and discover their best selves.
 And we support our students to become self-advocates so that when they leave our halls, they can navigate all of the post-secondary options available to them.
-In short, Excel Academy provides the avenues through which our students can change themselves and pave a path to success that is meaningful to them.
-The opportunity gap is persistent but we are showing that it is possible to close the gap.
+Excel Academy provides the avenues through which our students can change themselves and pave a path to success that is meaningful to them.

-- Overall SPED SGP was 65, putting Excel among the top schools in the state on SPED SGP.
+- Overall the SGP for students who receive Special Education services was 65, putting Excel among the top schools in the state for comparative groups.

 Impressive Comparative Gains